RoshnaVakkeel/Little_Learners_Lab_Logs/README.md

 ## PERSPECTIVE
 The main inspiration behind creating this website is a little curious learner, my little boy.
 When he started missing his normal visits to playgrounds during the winter break, he was on a constant lookout for activities around the house.
 Being among the large percentage of parents who wish to keep their kids engaged throughout the day, I started the quest of finding simple small fun activities that can be performed with the items available in the house.
 To find those activities, the best source is kids websites.
 Then followed a thought, what if one can perform the fun experiments and also can log the observations for others to read and repeat.. <br>
-With this idea, I created "Little Learner's Lab Logs" which started for a little learner and after its creation, I see that it appeals to all the little scientists hidden within us.
+With this idea, I created "Little Learner's Lab Logs" which started for a little learner and after its creation, I see that it appeals to all the little scientists hidden within us too.
 The user of this website could be a little kid referring to these logs for fun or a student who wishes to learn and create logs of their own.
 Not to mention it's a great place for parents, who can help their kids learn new concepts along with having fun.
 And for teachers, this could be a site where their students can enter their observations and understand the scientific methodology better. <br>
 The aim is to collect simple fun-filled small experiments for the Learners created by the Learners.

 ## [Contents](#contents)